 So we can probably infer that Marcus’ father, who built a temple to Mithras, was an initiate of Mithraism and, as we’ve seen, Cassius Dio also tells us that Marcus’ son Commodus was one.
 What we don’t know for sure is whether Marcus was initiated into Mithraism himself, although arguably it seems very likely that he was.
-Marcus was enrolled in all four of the traditional Roman priestly colleges as a young Caesar and he took his role as high priest very seriously.
+Marcus was enrolled in all four of the traditional Roman priestly colleges as a young Caesar and he also took his official role as high priest very seriously.
 Later in life, when he toured Athens, he made a point of being initiated into the Eleusinian mysteries.
 He had far more opportunity and motivation, though, to be initiated into the mystery religion of Mithraism, as we’ll see.

-At Carnuntum, the legionary fort where Marcus spent most of his time during the Marcomannic Wars, archaeologists have unearthed six Temples to Mithras.
+At Carnuntum, the legionary fort where Marcus spent most of his time during the Marcomannic Wars, lasting over a decade, archaeologists have unearthed six Temples to Mithras.
 The modern-day museum at Carnuntum contains an impressive reconstruction of a mithraeum.
 It’s believed Carnuntum was a location of special importance to the cult.
 Indeed, Mithraism was particularly associated with the legions posted along the Danube, where Marcus stationed himself for most of his reign.
 Porphyry says that Mithras was depicted armed with the “sword of Aries, which is a sign of Mars”, and therefore a military symbol.

 Unsurprisingly for a cult so popular with the military, it’s believed that Mithraism strongly encouraged loyalty to the emperor, the supreme commander of the Roman legions, who was in fact appointed by the army to rule.
 Several inscriptions describe Mithras as protector or patron of the empire.
 It would therefore appear more important for Marcus to show his support for Mithraism by being initiated while at Carnuntum, than to be initiated into the Eleusianian Mysteries, which we know he did as soon as the first war was concluded and he was able to visit Greece.

 Contemplation of the Stars